Yash457888/Bank-Loan-Performance-Risk-Analytics-Dashboard/README.md

 Good vs Bad Loan analysis

-**👉 As shown in the dashboard (page 6), KPIs like ~38K applications and loan quality segmentation are highlighted clearly**
+**As shown in the dashboard (page 6), KPIs like ~38K applications and loan quality segmentation are highlighted clearly**

 **2. Overview Dashboard**